Guide last updated by Hester Swift, September 2025

 Tracking the progress of legislation

-Implementation (transposition) of directives
+Transposition of directives

-Other sources of implementation / transposition details include:
+Other sources of transposition details include:

 The EU courts

 The Court of Justice, established in 1952, is the oldest EU judicial institution.
 It is often known as the 'European Court of Justice' (ECJ), but this is not its formal title.
-(It is not to be confused with the European Court of Human Rights, which does not belong to the EU).
+It is not to be confused with the European Court of Human Rights, which does not belong to the EU.

 The EU created another court in 1988, the Court of First Instance (CFI), to help with a backlog of cases at the Court of Justice.
 Its name was changed to 'General Court' in late 2009.